cloudfoundry/korifi/README.md

 ### Editing Local Configuration
 To specify a custom configuration file, set the `CONFIG` environment variable to its path when running the web server.
 Refer to the [default config](config.json) for the config file structure and options.

+## Regenerate kubernetes resources after making changes
+To regenerate the kubernetes resources under `./config`, run `go generate ./...` from the root of the project.

+## Deploying the app to your cluster
+You can deploy the app to your cluster by running `kubectl apply -f ./config -R` from the project root.